TGaDev203/UnityGame-TAdventure2D/README.md

 ## Gameplay:

-In **TileVania2D**, you will journey through several challenging levels.
+In **T-Adventure**, you will journey through several challenging levels.
 Each level presents a series of obstacles designed to test your precision, timing, and reflexes.
 As you progress, you'll face increasingly difficult enemies and tricky traps, including hidden dangers such as invisible spikes and lava pits.

 The game’s mechanics revolve around managing your health bar, which depletes when you take damage from enemies or traps.
 Be sure to avoid unnecessary risks, as one hit could be the difference between success and failure.